 Diversity-sensitive care for patients with endometriosis (DivEndo)

-Participatory development and evaluation of a digital service for patients and practitioners to improve diagnosis and optimise doctor-patient communication
+Participatory development and evaluation of a digital service for patients and practitioners to improve diagnosis and doctor-patient communication

 Project overview